BrightTag/Crosstie/README.md

 ### <a name="trim"></a>trim
 #### Description
-`BrightTag.trim()` removes whitespace from both sides of a string, as well as, line breaks.
+`BrightTag.trim(str)` removes whitespace from both sides of a string, as well as, line breaks.

+#### Arguments
+  - str - the string in which you want whitespace removed from

 #### Examples
 ```sh